 'But if you use that, you can't tag me either.
 Unless you want to kill me.'

 'Don't tempt me,' Zen grit his teeth.
 The second he dropped his guard Rikuo would get him.
-There was no way he could get a shot in, unless….
+There was no way he could get a tag in, unless….

 But that was low.
 Unbecoming.
 Uncharacteristic.

 He didn't care.
-This was demon tag anyway, there were no rules and besides, he was going to wipe that smug smile off Rikuo's face, no matter how low he had to stoop.
+This was yōkai tag anyway, there were no rules and besides, he was going to wipe that smug smile off Rikuo's face, no matter how low he had to stoop.

 Zen knew well enough how to fake it.
 A cough wracked his body.
-He took a staggering step backwards, the feather whirlwind around him wavering, then disappearing as he fell to his knees roughly, clutching his chest.
+He staggered back, the feather whirlwind around him wavering, then disappearing as he fell to his knees, clutching his chest.